CG-rgb777/protection_from_debugger/README.md

 An example of what I wrote: "nuitka --standalone --onefile --onefile-no-compression --windows-uac-admin --follow-imports --include-data-file=AD.so=. test.py"

-Well, if you want your project to be opened in 15 seconds, use pyinstaller and the --add-binary="path" flag
+Well, if you want your project to be opened in 15 seconds, use pyinstaller and the --add-binary="path" flag.
+If you really want to, then use auto-py-to-exe, it’s a handy thing

 Interesting fact: if you add the --onefile flag to compile everything into 1 file and then upload this file to virustotal,